dsc-courses/dsc10-2025-su/syllabus.md

 All course content will be linked from this website, but there are a few additional platforms that you'll need to access:

-- **Ed:** We'll be using Ed as our course message and discussion board.
+- **Campuswire:** We'll be using Campuswire as our course message and discussion board.
 More details are in the [Communication](#-communication) section below.
-  If you didn't already get an invitation, [join here](https://edstem.org/us/courses/60685/discussion/).
+  If you didn't already get an invitation, [join here]().

 - **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/803402).
-This is where all of

-  Gradescope.
 This is where all of your grades will live as well.
-You will be automatically added to Gradescope within 24 hours of enrolling in the course.
+You will be automatically added to Gradescope.

 - **DataHub:** Assignments in this course will involve programming in Python.
   DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)) is UCSD's online data